Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Transferable Skill Set Development: Spending time to develop capabilities required by other fields.
+- Transferable Skills Set Development: investing time in developing the skills required by other connected fields.

 Negativity